 - Difficulty with chewing

 - Open bite (front teeth do not come together when the mouth is closed)

 - Correction of facial injury or congenital (birth) defect

-- Recessed chin (receding weak chin)
+- Recessed or weak chin

-- Chronic mouth breathing resulting in dry mouth
+- Chronic mouth breathing, resulting in dry mouth

 - Sleep apnea (breathing problems when sleeping, such as snoring)

 - Chronic jaw joint pain (TMJ) and headache

 ORTHOGNATHIC SURGERY TREATMENT FOR BEVERLY HILLS AND LOS ANGELES AREA PATIENTS